jsinapov/tufts_service_robots/tbot2_data_collection/data_collector/README.md

   * You should see the LED indicator glowing on the camera.
 * Be sure you specify the correct topics to record in `poi_name_locator/share/config.yaml`

+#### ELLA ADDS:

+If you want to record people_msgs data, also run:

+roslaunch tbot2_launch leg_detector.launch

+And edit traversal_config.launch so that /people_tracker_measurements is one of the topics recorded.

 If you specified `start_point` in the yaml file, move the robot to that location now, oriented toward yaw=0.

 If you did not specify `start_point` in the yaml file, you need to manually set the initialpose estimate: